Back to Blog

 • 1)Firstly, from a development perspective, it is necessary to follow recognized smart contract security development practices in the industry, such as the Checks-Effects-Interactions pattern used to prevent reentrancy vulnerabilities; also, common functionalities should be implemented using reliable third-party libraries to avoid the unknown risks of reinventing the wheel.

 • 2)Secondly, thorough internal testing is essential.
 Testing is an important part of software development that helps discover many issues.
-However, for DeFi projects, local testing alone is not sufficient to expose problems; further testing is needed in an environment close to actual deployment, which can be facilitated using tools like Phalcon Fork.
+However, for DeFi projects, local testing alone is not sufficient to expose problems; further testing is needed in an environment close to actual deployment.

 • 3)Lastly, after testing is completed, engage reputable third-party audit services.
 Although audits cannot guarantee 100% absence of issues, systematic audits can greatly help project teams identify common security issues, which are often areas that developers are not familiar with or find difficult to reach due to different ways of thinking.
 Of course, since audit firms vary in expertise and focus, if the budget allows, it is recommended to involve two or more audit firms in practice.